April 11, 2019

 • July 8-Aug.
 2: Closure of northbound Route 29 lanes affected by construction.

 As expected, the Commonwealth Transportation Board on Wednesday awarded a $3.54-million contract to remove two dangerous hills along about a half-mile section of northbound Route 29 near New Baltimore.

 Only one construction team — Chemung Contracting Corp. and Volkert Inc. — bid on the “Cut the Hills” project.

-Based in Pine City, N.Y., Chemung has offices in Orange and Prince William counties.
+Based in Pine City, N.Y., Chemung has offices in Culpeper and Prince William counties.
 Mobile, Ala.-based Volkert has offices in Springfield and Virginia Beach.

 Work to remove the humps should start July 8 and be completed Sept.
 30, according to VDOT.

 The portion of northbound Route 29 affected by the project would be fully closed from July 8 to Aug.
 2. Detours would redirect traffic accordingly along the highway, which in places carries 50,000 vehicles a day.

 The project will require closing the northbound lanes of Route 29 from just north of the entrance to Battlefield Baptist Church to just south of the Vint Hill Road intersection, a distance of about one-half mile.